Mindfulness Group & Meditations

 How does slowing down and paying attention to the moment help?
-Because of the very nature of how our mind works and the frantic pace of living in general, we end up spending a great deal of time in our minds thinking, rehashing the past, planning, and rehearsing.
-Thinking is a virtual reality that higher form mammals possess and have used to great advantage.
-Thinking, however, if on autopilot and without direction can take our attention away from the experience of an event that is right in front of us.
+Because of the very nature of how our mind works and the frantic pace of living in general, we end up spending a great deal of time in our minds thinking, rehashing the past, planning, and rehearsing for the future.
+‘Thought’ is particular to higher-order mammals, and allows us to produce a kind of virtual reality which can be used great advantage.
+If left on autopilot and directionless, however, our thinking can take our attention away from the experience of an event that is right in front of us.

-Have you ever taken a shower while thinking about what you will do with your day?
-Planning and thinking the day through and not remembered if you washed your hair or not?
-That is a small example of how we are not present to our own life.
-Imagine doing this for most of your day each day.
-In our frantic lives we can become stuck in the doing mode of the mind moving from one event to another to another without taking the time to savor or enjoy any one moment.
+Have you ever taken a shower while thinking about what you will do with your day, and gotten so lost in planning that, at the end of the shower, you can’t remember whether you washed your hair or not?
+That is one small example of how we miss out on being present in our own lives.
+However, imagine this small moment occurring constantly throughout your everyday life.
+In our frantic lives, we can become stuck in ‘doing’ mode, our mind constantly moving from one event to another to the next without taking the time to savor or enjoy any one moment.
 Mindfulness gives us the means to regain our moments of joy and pleasure.

-• Studies indicate that regular meditators are happier and more contented than average.
+• Studies indicate that regular meditators are happier and more contented than the average person.

-• Anxiety, depression and irritability all decrease with regular sessions of meditation.
+• Anxiety, depression and irritability all decrease with regular meditation sessions.

 • Memory improves.